NOTARY FOR A PARTICULAR COUNTY

 HOW LONG DOES A COMMISSION FOR A NOTARY LAST?

 Each notary public can hold office for a period of 4 years, however, the notary can apply for a renewal after the four year term has expired.
+Notary has to go to an insurance office to renew bond.

 WHAT IF A NOTARY PUBLIC MOVES OUT OF THE COUNTY WHERE THE APPOINTMENT AND COMMISSION WERE GIVEN?